Father: Lars A. Tveit

+But there was good news as well.
 Later in the summer of that same year, the oldest son, Arne, got married.
-The romance proved to be a blessing in disguise as Arne’s wife Anna had a widowed mother, Bertha Larsen.
+The romance proved to be a blessing in disguise as Arne’s wife happened to have a widowed mother, Bertha Larsen.
 Like Lars, she was a hard working Norwegian and had just seen the last of her six children leave home.
-With such a common background, the two ended up getting married on June 10, 1910.
-In other words, Lars married his daughter-in-law’s mother.
+The two ended up tying the knot on June 10, 1910.
+(To put this another way, Lars married his daughter-in-law’s mother.)

 Lars and Bertha were together for twenty-three years, living in Thor and later Eagle Grove.
 Since Lars was a quiet man, Bertha did most of the talking and made many of the decisions.

 Lars enjoyed good health his entire life and rarely had to see a doctor.
-This proved to be a mixed blessing for he lived to see his last son Arne die in 1929.
+This proved to be a mixed blessing as he lived to see his last son Arne die in 1929.
 Four years later, his second wife Bertha was dead.
 These events coupled with the Great Depression saddened him.
 During family gatherings, the adults would have one of the children give him a dollar bill.
 Tears would form in his eyes as he took the money from his great-granddaughter.
 Tears, perhaps, of a man displaced.

 Following Bertha’s death, Lars went to live with his daughter-in-law, Arne’s widow Anna.
-After Ann died unexpectedly in 1936, Lars moved to Britt, Iowa to live with her oldest brother Chris and his family, finally passing away two years later.
+After Anna passed away unexpectedly in 1936, Lars was moved to Britt, Iowa to be cared for by Bertha’s oldest son Chris and his family.
+Two years later, the ancient immigrant finally breathed his last.

 Children of Lars & Martha Tveit Arne Tveit – Farmer Born: August 5, 1882Died: February 8, 1929 Carl Tveit – Farmer Born: November 17, 1884Died: February 9, 1907 John Tveit "Johnny" Born: UnknownDied: Unknown Only lived to be fourteen, dying soon after being confirmed.
 Two daughters passed away in early childhood, possibly from scarlet fever.
 Nothing more is known about them.